ron-deboer/ron-deboer.github.io/index.md

 ### Experience

-**Tabcorp Pty Ltd** *Senior Fullstack Developer / Software Engineer* __2014 to present__
+**Tabcorp Pty Ltd** *Senior Fullstack Developer / Software Engineer* __2014 to present__ \
-	Develop new features and services for online gaming application software.
+	Develop new features and services for online gambling and gaming application software. \
-	Diagnose and fix bugs in existing online software.
+	Synthesize quality solutions to mission critical production issues in a timely manner. \
-	Develop CI/CD pipelines.
+	Develop CI/CD pipelines. \
-	Participate in Agile Scrum project management and delivery.
+	Participate in Agile Scrum project management and delivery. \
-	Collaborated with and guided team members transitioning to client side architecture.
+	Collaborated with and guided team members transitioning to client side architecture. \

 **Vodafone Pty Ltd** *Data Analyst / Senior Developer* __2008 to 2013__
 	Designed and implemented features and improvements for multiple enterprise sized applications.